 You can make regular donations to charity through your payroll, if your employer agrees to operate the scheme.
 It operates by deducting an amount from your gross pay equal to the net cost to you of the monthly net donation you want to make.

 Gifts of assets

-Not all donations need to be money.
+Not all donations need to be monetary.
 You can make a gift of assets, and if the assets fall within the approved categories the gift can obtain a triple tax relief.
 Any gain which would accrue on the gift is exempt from CGT and the asset is removed from your estate for IHT.
 In addition the value of the asset is deductible against your income for the purposes of calculating your income tax liability.

 Charitable legacies on death